brndngln/AIFOLIO_FINAL_V12/frontend/src/policy/RefundPolicy.md

 # Refund Policy

-AIFOLIO™ offers digital PDF vault products.
+AIFOLIO offers digital PDF vault products.
 Refunds are available under the following conditions:

 - **Duplicate Purchase:** If you accidentally purchase the same vault twice, contact support for a refund.
 - **Corrupt File:** If your PDF vault is corrupt or fails to open, contact support within 7 days for a replacement or refund.